 The Credit Facility was executed on April 23, 2008 and has a five-year term.
 Proceeds from the Credit Facility may be used to provide availability for acquisitions, working capital, capital expenditures, and general corporate purposes.
 Borrowings under the Credit Facility bear interest at a spread above LIBOR based on a combined leverage and ratings grid.
 There are certain limitations on additional indebtedness, asset or equity sales, and acquisitions.
 Dividends and other distributions are permitted so long as after giving effect to such dividend or stock repurchase, there is no event of default.
-Under the Credit Facility, the Company is obligated to comply with certain financial covenants requiring the Company to maintain a Consolidated Leverage Ratio of no more than

-3.25 to 1 and a Consolidated Interest Coverage Ratio of no less than 3.00 to 1.
+Under the Credit Facility, the Company is obligated to comply with certain financial covenants requiring the Company to maintain a Consolidated Leverage Ratio of no more than 3.25 to 1 and a Consolidated Interest Coverage Ratio of no less than 3.00 to 1.
 As defined by the indenture, the Consolidated Leverage Ratio is the ratio of consolidated indebtedness as of such date to consolidated EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) for the previous four fiscal quarters, and the Consolidated Interest Coverage Ratio is the ratio of consolidated EBITDA to consolidated interest expense, in each case for the previous four consecutive fiscal quarters.
 EBITDA is defined by the indenture to include proforma EBITDA of acquisitions and to exclude certain items like goodwill and intangible asset impairments and certain other non-cash charges and non-recurring items.
 The availability under the Credit Facility is a function of both the facility amount utilized and meeting covenant requirements.
 Additionally, the availability of the Credit Facility is dependent upon the financial viability of the Company's lenders.
 The Credit Facility is funded by a syndicate of nine banks, with three banks comprising over 55% of the commitment.
-If any of the banks in the syndicate were unable to perform on their commitments to fund the facility, the availability under the Credit Facility could be reduced; however, the Company has no reason to believe that such liquidity will be unavailable or decreased.
-The Company intends to execute a facility prior to the expiration of the Credit Facility.
+If any of the banks in the syndicate were unable to perform on their commitments to fund the facility, the availability under the Credit Facility could be reduced; however, the Comp

-As of April 30, 2012, the Company had no borrowings under the Credit Facility, and the Company was in compliance with all Credit Facility covenants as seen by the table below:
+As of July 31, 2012, the Company had no borrowings under the Credit Facility, and the Company was in compliance with all Credit Facility covenants as seen by the table below:

-At April 30, 2012 Required Actual Consolidated Interest Coverage Ratio No less than 3.00 to 1 117.12 to 1 Consolidated Leverage Ratio No more than 3.25 to 1 0.15 to 1
+At July 31, 2012 Required Actual Consolidated Interest Coverage Ratio No less than 3.00 to 1 100.09 to 1 Consolidated Leverage Ratio No more than 3.25 to 1 0.15 to 1

-Although there were no borrowings on the Credit Facility and only \$5.7 million of outstanding letters of credit under the Credit Facility, the aggregate availability under the Credit Facility was limited by the Consolidated Leverage Ratio resulting in an availability of \$166.0 million at April 30, 2012.
+Although there were no borrowings on the Credit Facility and only \$5.6 million of outstanding letters of credit under the Credit Facility, the aggregate availability under the Credit Facility was limited by the Consolidated Leverage Ratio resulting in an availability of \$141.0 million at July 31, 2012.
 Because the Consolidated Leverage Ratio is based on a rolling twelve months of EBITDA, a change in future earnings will impact the amount available under the Credit Facility in future quarters, absent any pro-forma EBITDA benefit from any potential acquisitions.
 To have access to the full availability of the \$270.0 million Credit Facility, the Company must have a minimum rolling EBITDA of approximately \$84 million for the previous four fiscal quarters.
-Actual rolling EBITDA for the previous four fiscal quarters was \$53.5 million as of April 30, 2012.
+Actual rolling EBITDA for the previous four fiscal quarters was \$45.5 million as of July 31, 2012.
 Increased earnings for any future periods could increase availability under the Credit Facility; conversely, reduced earnings for any future periods could adversely impact the amount available under the Credit Facility in future quarters, absent any pro-forma EBITDA benefit from any potential acquisitions.